Job outlooks for Computer network technicians

 • There are a moderate number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Computer network technicians in the Annapolis Valley region:
+Here are some key facts about Computer network and web technicians in Prince Edward Island:

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

-The employment outlook will be good for Computer network technicians (NOC 2281) in the Halifax region for the 2022-2024 period.
+The employment outlook will be good for Computer network and web technicians (NOC 22220) in Nova Scotia for the 2023-2025 period.

 The following factors contributed to this outlook: